IoannisTsirovasilis/Neural-Network/README.md

 one is for testing and the last is a MnistReader class I provided myself from jeffgriffith/mnist-reader.
 Thumbs up!

+It is worth noting that no special libraries were used.
+Just plain Java code!

 The accuracy of the network may reach 92% depending on many variables.
 Yet, there is plenty room for improvement.
 Below there is an example of the network's score.